 Let's be honest: When you're first starting up, a nice, big office is more about ego than necessity.
 Of course, it's important to attract talent with an inviting workspace.
 Renting out your own floor of an office building, however, is a huge overhead cost that is no longer necessary.
 Now you can still have a comfortable, well-equipped office, thanks to companies like LiquidSpace and ShareDesk.
 These platforms connect businesses with unused space to companies that need flexible, on-demand offices.
 Businesses can rent by the day, week, or month.
 Companies no longer need to be locked into long-term leases that don't reflect the volatile nature of business.
 This is also more in line with the trend of businesses shifting into more flexible, remote teams.

-Many businesses know the pain of having to invest in assets that can help them scale.
+Many businesses know the pain of having to invest in expensive fixed assets that can help them scale.
 Investing sometimes sacrifices the cash businesses need to pay for everyday expenses.
 Whether it's heavy equipment or office tools, businesses often take out expensive loans to pay for the assets they need to compete.
 Instead, platforms like ShareRing allow businesses to rent assets from other ventures that are now sitting idle.
 Dozr – an online heavy equipment rental marketplace – facilitates the sharing of construction equipment and reduces some of the risk that comes with purchasing.
 The borrowing business taps into otherwise inaccessible assets and gains business cash flow flexibility.
 Lenders with unused items that are just taking up space can bring in a little extra dough by helping fellow entrepreneurs.